TobiasFranek/webuntis/docs/BasicUsage/BasicUsage.md

 There are six custom Repositories in the core already and they are the

 * PeriodRepository only has some additional parameters to the standard methods.
-* Exams has some different logic in the findAll() method.
+* ExamsRespository has some different logic in the findAll() method.
-* ClassHasTeachers has some different logic in the findAll() method.
+* ClassHasTeachersRespository has some different logic in the findAll() method.
+* ClassRegEventsRespository has some different findBy() and findAll() logic.
+* LastImportTimeRepository has a diffrent parse() method.
+* StatusDataRepository has a different parse() method.
 * SubstitutionsRepository has some additional MANDATORY parameters to the standard methods.

 ```php